IgniteUI/indigo-design-docfx/en/style/typography.md

 <img src="../images/typography_default.png" srcset="../images/typography_default@2x.png 2x" />

+With the introduction of Library Styles in Sketch and our support for Shared Typography Styles, there is a vast selection of type presets.
+Headline, subtitle, body, caption and overline tyles can be applied to a native Sketch `Text` element, or dragged to an arboard from the `Text Styles` section of the `Insert` menu.
+Use these when creating intricate layouts for articles, blog posts etc.

+> [!Warn]
+> There is also a collection of `Internal` styles used within Components for validation scenarios, special components such as the Button and Hyperlink and data-dense scenarios like the Grid.
+These styles are not supposed to be inserted in your interface directly, but exist to assure typograpic consistency for the Components within which they are used.

+Typography in Indigo-Styling, is meant to help you define a consistent theme and style for all the texts in your designs.

 ### Typography colors

 Typography comes in multiple preset colors such as: `primary`, `secondary`, `active` corresponding to `grays.900`, `inactive` corresponding to `grays.700`, `disabled` corresponding to `grays.500` and `white`.
 There is also one additional set of specialty colors, containing Typography variations for strings that need to be in `success`, `warn`, and `error` colors, as well as a some additional nuances used by the Components in the following section.